rehierl/node-tree-outliner/1-2-0-node-trees/1-4-subtree.md

 by the corresponding (root) node** (i.e. `T[r]`).
 Or, more accurately, induced by the outer set of nodes in `T` of the subtree's root (i.e. `T[OS(r)]`).
-(Note that the outer set of any node includes all the leaf nodes that are descendant to the given node).
+(Note that the outer set of any node includes all the leaf nodes that are descendant to the given root node).

 Note that the inner sets of nodes in `T` can not be used to induce subtrees.
 That is because the subgraphs induced by inner sets of nodes are in general forests (i.e. unions) of subtrees.
-In addition to that, the subgraph induced by the inner set of a leaf node is always empty.
+In addition to that, the subgraph induced by the inner set of nodes of a leaf is always empty.

-Note that any tree, that can be formed based upon this (simplified) method, will simply be referred to as an "induced subtree".
+Note that any tree, that can be formed based upon this (simplified) method, will be referred to as an "induced subtree".
 Hence, the set of induced subtrees that can be formed based upon a given tree will be referred to as the tree's "class of induced subtrees".
 (Note that an induced subtree is still a generic subtree, and that a tree's class of induced subtrees is a sub-class of the tree's class of generic subtrees).

 <!-- ======================================================================= -->
 ## example